Undergrad Debt Solutions

 - Also make sure you will not be hit with a fee for early repayment.

-**If you allow your private loans to enter default, you will be ineligible for almost every private loan consolidation available.
-Solution: consolidate loans well before you get to the point of default.
+If you allow your private loans to enter default, you will be ineligible for almost every private loan consolidation available.
+The obvious solution here is to consolidate your loans well before you get to the point of default.